MathCryptoDoc/polkadot-optimized/README.md

 ```

 ### Start compilation and benchmarking
 Modify bottom of ``compile.py`` for desired release version and optimization options.
-You can also choose a smaller set of options to test.
+You can also choose a smaller set of options to test or only select the *winning options for your native architecture**.
 ```
-python3 compile.py
-python3 run_benchmarks.py
+screen # can be resumed with screen -r after logout python3 compile.py python3 run_benchmarks.py
 python3 parse_benchmarks.py